-The Tennessee Farm Bureau Subsidiary Boards have shared governance oversight of the FBHP Medicare Advantage Quality Improvement Program, based on the product definition.
-The Chief Medical Officer (CMO) is accountable for all clinical Quality Improvement (QI) operations.
-The participants lead the functions of the QI program and collaborate with interdepartmental teams.
-The group also is responsible for communication through the organization regarding all QI initiatives.
-Quarterly, the CMO and the Director of Health Services review data, reports, and performance measures to evaluate activities to assess the QI program.
-This review is presented to the Executive Leadership Team and the Board.
+The TRH Board of Directors oversees the QI program.
+The Chief Medical Officer (CMO) is accountable for QI operations.
+The CMO and Director of Health Services lead the QI program and collaborate with interdepartmental teams.
+The Manager of Clinical Quality is responsible for communication throughout the organization regarding all QI initiatives.
+Annually the Quality Assurance and Performance Improvement Committee reviews data, reports, and performance measures to evaluate activities to assess the QI program.
+This information is then submitted to the TRH board for oversight and additional input.